rubenerd/rubenerd.com/content/post/2016/those-are-even-more-commits.markdown

 ---
 title: "Those are even more commits"
 date: "2016-10-04T15:37:00+10:00"
-summary: "In 2015, I was 34801 commits behind Homebrew.
+abstract: "In 2015, I was 34801 commits behind Homebrew.
 It's a few more now!"
 category: Software
 tag:
 - git